Rokiis1/roadmap/types_of_testing/dynamic_functional_testing_techniques.md

     | Verify that the hamburger menu appears and works correctly on smaller screens.|         |
     | Confirm that images resize appropriately and maintain aspect ratio.           |         |
     | Ensure that media elements are responsive and playable.                       |         |

-    - **Coverage:** The checklist ensures that key functionalities (user authentication, data validation, UI responsiveness) are tested.
-Adjustments to the checklist are made over time to maintain its relevance as developers address common errors.

     </details>